hashicorp/vault/website/source/docs/config/index.html.md

 #### Backend Reference: DynamoDB (Community-Supported)

-The DynamoDB optionally supports HA.
-Because Dynamo does not support session lifetimes on its locks, a Vault node that has failed, rather than shut down in an orderly fashion, will require manual cleanup rather than failing over automatically.
-See the documentation of `recovery_mode` to better understand this process.
+DynamoDB optionally supports HA.
+Because Dynamo uses the time on the Vault node to implement the session lifetimes on its locks, significant clock skew on the Vault nodes could cause contention issues on the lock.
 To enable HA, set the `ha_enabled` option.

 The DynamoDB backend has the following options: